 MALDEF has always sought to support law students who seek to further MALDEF's mission of advancing the civil rights of the Latino community in the United States through the legal profession.
 In recent years, MALDEF has annually awarded 5-10 law school scholarships of $5,000 each to deserving law students from throughout the nation.

 MALDEF's Law School Scholarship Program is open to all law students currently enrolled full time at an accredited United States law school.
 Applicants are evaluated for their academic and extracurricular achievements, for their background and financial need, and, most importantly, for their demonstrated commitment to advancing Latino civil rights in their careers.
-MALDEF's 2011-2012 Law School Scholarship Application was due Monday, January 2, 2012.
-Students will be notified of the results in the summer/fall of 2012.
+MALDEF's 2013-2014 Law School Scholarship Application is due Monday, January 27, 2014.
+Students will be notified of the results in the summer/fall of 2014.

-THE 2012-2013 LAW SCHOOL SCHOLARSHIP APPLICATION WILL BE AVAILABLE FOR DOWNLOADING HERE IN THE WINTER OF 2012!
+THE 2014-2015 LAW SCHOOL SCHOLARSHIP APPLICATION IS AVAILABLE FOR DOWNLOADING HERE!

 MALDEF DREAM ACT STUDENT ACTIVIST SCHOLARSHIP PROGRAM